yiisoft/yii2/docs/guide/tutorial-i18n.md

 }
 ```

 In the example above we are using wildcard for matching and then filtering each category per needed file.
-Instead of using `fileMap` you can simply
+Instead of using `fileMap`, you can simply
-use convention of category mapping to the same named file and use `Module::t('validation', 'your custom validation message')` or `Module::t('form', 'some form label')` directly.
+use the convention of the category mapping to the same named file.
+Now you can use `Module::t('validation', 'your custom validation message')` or `Module::t('form', 'some form label')` directly.

 ### Translating widgets messages